Skip to main content

 10. Any other issue that is relevant to the operation of a second cycle programme in the university department.

-According to the law 2552/1997, in the postgraduate study programmes of the Hellenic Open University (EAP), all graduates of universities can be admitted without exams by just applying.
+According to l.
+2552/1997, in the postgraduate study programmes of the Hellenic Open University (EAP), all graduates of universities can be admitted without exams by just applying.

-Moreover, although Greek is the official language of all study programmes in EAP, the university can offer in exceptional cases, study programmes or thematic modules in a foreign language (law 2552/1997).
+Moreover, although Greek is the official language of all study programmes in EAP, the university can offer in exceptional cases, study programmes or thematic modules in a foreign language (l.
+2552/1997).

-The International Hellenic University (IHU) organises second cycle programmes which are exclusively taught in english and are mainly addressed to foreign students.
+The International Hellenic University (IHU) organises second cycle programmes, which are mainly addressed to foreign students.

 To apply for a second cycle programme (master’s programme) at the IHU the following are necessary: